 Rafe Spall On Stage - Theatre Credits, Bio and Tickets

 Born in Camberwell, London, in 1983, Rafe Spall is an English actor of stage and screen.
-After Olivier Award-nominated turns in recent years, he’ll return to the West End to play Atticus Finch in To Kill a Mockingbird at the Gielgud Theatre.
+After Olivier Award-nominated turns in recent years, he originated the role of Atticus Finch in To Kill a Mockingbird in London.

 From an early age, Spall was introduced to the performing arts.
 Named after his father’s role in a RSC production of The Knight of the Burning Pestle, it was as if theatre was ingrained into his body and mind.
 As a teenager, he decided to take his acting career seriously, applying for National Youth Theatre productions and drama school, but failed to make it in.
 Spurred on, Spall continued to audition for stage productions, eventually making his professional debut at 19.